A solution to looming medical isotope supply chain issues.

 - Can be chemically incorporated into radio-pharmaceuticals that have affinities for different tissue and organ systems

-- Has a sufficiently long half-life (~6 hours) to be usable in nuclear medicine procedures
+- Has a sufficiently long half-life (~6 hours) to be functional in nuclear medicine procedures

 - Can be supplied efficiently to hospitals and clinics using technetium generators

-- Provides low patient doses for some procedures because of its short half-life and lack of alpha or beta radiations
+- Provides low patient doses for some procedures due to its short half-life and lack of alpha or beta radiations

 Supply chain issues